ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
-The recommended default is to Prefer this option.
+The recommended default is to Ignore this option.

 ### Notification of ICMP soft error message arrival {#prop-soft-error}